IgrikXD/WSPR-beacon/Firmware/README.md

 // #define WSPR_DEFAULT_FREQ       144490000ULL  // 144.4900 MHz - 2m
 ```

+> [!NOTE]
+>At this step you select the center frequency.
+Each transmission cycle is performed at a randomly selected frequency within a range of +/- 100 Hz from the center frequency.

 ## Add WSPR message data:
 Enter your amateur radio call sign to generate a correct WSPR message:
 ```cpp